-Step 2: Create a Timeline.
+2 Step 2: Create a Timeline.
 To adequately prepare your organization for becoming tobacco-free, a 6-12 month planning and implementation timeline is preferable.

-See Appendix E: Model Tobacco-Free Policy Timeline, page 44
+See Appendix E: Model Tobacco-Free Policy Timeline

 Step 3: Craft the Message.
-Explain why you want to address tobacco-use in your facility, and what you want to accomplish.
+Explain why you want to address tobacco-use in your facility.
+Talk about what you want to accomplish.